This is revision 2.0 on 2019/10/21

 - All your gear must have the Impenetrable trait, unless you’re running the Impregnable set (which you should not usually be doing in larger groups).

-- Tri-stat food is prefered for almost all builds as it gives the magicka builds added stamina to break free, roll dodge, and sprint more.
+- Tri-stat food is preferred for almost all builds.
+It gives the magicka builds added stamina to break free, roll dodge, and sprint.
 Your regen will suffer slightly, and groups should compensate for that with more synergies (shards/balls) and time for heavy attacks and moving out to restore resources.
-Alternative food/drink is listed in the builds section for each defined build.

-- With very few exceptions for some specific stamina builds, you should be a vampire.
-Elusive Mist will get you out of a lot of tight spots or bombs, and Invigorating Drain can help you rebuild your ultimate quickly in some builds.
+- With the changes to DoTs (nerf as of Q4/2019) being a vampire is back on the table.
+Most players won’t need it (see Race Against Time mentioned later), though Elusive Mist will get you out of a lot of tight spots or bombs if you can’t RAT, and Invigorating Drain can help you rebuild your ultimate quickly in some builds.
 The added resource regeneration, faster stealth movement, and reduced damage when at lower health are all great benefits.
 Note that you will take more fire damage (notably from fire siege and destro ultimates), so play accordingly.

 - You must have appropriate immovable potions available during raids.
 These will be called for when attacking or when being attacked to prevent you from bring crowd controlled.
-Common potions used are health/immovable/magicka and health/immovable/stamina.
-Some players like using immovable/stamina/speeds, though it is important to note that Retreating Maneuvers Major Expedition buff will overwrite the buff from the potion, rendering the speed portion irrelevant.
+Common potions used are health/immovable/magicka and speed/immovable/stamina.

 BUILD REQUIREMENTS (Specific to Magicka/Stamina/Ultimate)